-5234 Airport Road NW, #200 Roanoke, VA 24012 (540) 563-8000

-(pending approval by the Commission on Colleges of the Southern Association of Colleges and Schools)
+5234 Airport Road NW, #200 Roanoke, VA 24012 (540) 563-8000 (pending approval by the Commission on Colleges of the Southern Association of Colleges and Schools) Richmond/Moorefield Campus College of Technology College of Business and Criminal Justice College of Health Science, Medical Careers Institute

-Richmond/Moorefield Campus

 The Moorefield campus is located on the south side of Richmond, Virginia and is easily accessible from anywhere in Chesterfield County and sits less than one mile from the intersection of Midlothian Turnpike (VA60) and the Powhite Parkway (VA76).
-The campus offers scenic tranquility with ponds, ducks, geese, shade trees and very limited traffic flow
+The campus offers scenic tranquility with ponds, ducks, geese, shade trees and very limited traffic flow.